-Find out who the nine members of the Sanitation Learning Hub team are and what they do.
+Find out about the Sanitation Learning Hub team members and what they do.

 Jamie has been at IDS for five years specialising in research and learning that supports the strengthening of sanitation and hygiene practice and policy.
 His background is cross-disciplinary with a MSc in Environment and Sustainability Science and a BA in History.

 Naomi is the Programme and Communications Manager for the SLH at the Institute of Development Studies.
 She is the lead editor and designer of SLH publications, and co-edited the book ‘Sustainable Sanitation for All: Innovations and Insights’.

 Robert is a nomad in search of blind spots and participatory methodologies.
 He has been based in IDS since 1969 and a research associate since retiring in 1997.
 Among his books is 'Rural Development: Putting the Last First' (1993).